-On Physiological Metaphysics.
+54. On Physiological Metaphysics.
 By Professor Noah Porter (President, Yale Univ., U.S. On the Druids and their Religion.
 By the late J. E. Howard, Esq., F.R.S.

 On the Organ of Mind.
-By Rev. J. Fisher, D.D.
+By Rev. J. FISHER, D.D.

 On the Data of Ethics.
 By Principal Wace, D.D.

-On the Bearings of the Study of Natural Science, and of the Contemplation of the Discoveries to which that Study leads, on our Religious Ideas.
-By Professor STOKES F.R.S.
-(Lucasian Frofessor of Mathematics, Cambridge, and Sec. to Royal Society).
+55. On the Bearings of the Study of Natural Science, and of the Contemplation of the Discoveries to which that Study leads, on our Religious Ideas.
+By Professor STOKES coveries to which that Study leads, on our Religious Ideas.
+F.R.S.
+(Lucasian Professor of Mathematics, Cambridge, and Sec. to Royal Society).

 Late Assyrian and Babylonian Research.
 By Hormuzd Rassam, Esq.

 On the Evidence of the Later Movements of Elevation and Depression in the British Isles.
 By Professor Hughes, M.A.
 (Woodwardian Professor of Geology at Cambridge).
 On the Nature of Life.
-By Professor H. A. Nicholson, M.D., F.R.S.
-E., Aberdeen.
+By Professor H. A. Nicholson, M.D., F.R.S.E., Aberdeen.
 56. On the Religion and Mythology of the Aryans of Northern Europe.
 By R. Brown F.S.A.